mattdm3/wksp-module-1-htmlcss-project/README.md

 This was the first project for my bootcamp.
 I was expected to recreate the website in this video: https://youtu.be/_t29BK3Tseg

-This project displays my proficiency with HTML and CSS, including animations.
+This project displays my proficiency with HTML and CSS, including animations and responsiveness.
 There was no javascript used!

 Enjoy!